mathworks/loudspeaker-ThieleSmall-calculator/README.md

 ## How to get started
 Unzip the downloaded file, run the file thieleSmallCalc.mlapp in MATLAB.
+The "deployed_app" folder holds the exe file compiled for running in Windows only.

 ## License
 The license is available in the License.txt file in this GitHub repository.